Trattato della vita elegante - Balzac

 Italian edition.
 Translation and preface by Paolo Tortonese.

-- 193 on pure-cotton pure-cotton wove paper, mould-made in Sicily (280 euros); of which, copies from 1/20 to 20/20 each include a different silk-screen print by Giulio Paolini, expressly made for this book, signed and numbered.
-Technique: silk print and collage (with pencil drawing on some).
-Price: 2.800 euros;
+This is one of 193 copies letterpress-printed on pure-cotton pure-cotton wove paper, mould-made in Sicily (280 euros).
+Ccopies from 1/20 to 20/20 each include a different silk-screen print by Giulio Paolini (2.800 euros);

 -18 on light blue Ingres Vidalon laid paper, made in Annonay, France (360 euros);